varfish-org/varfish-server/docs_manual/admin_install.rst

     Starting compose_varfish-celeryd-import_1    ... done
     Starting compose_varfish-celerybeat_1        ... done

-You can check that everything is running:
+You can check that everything is running (the versions might be different in your installation):

 .. code-block:: bash